js-ferguson/myBlog/README.md

 ### Validation and delinting

 WC3 HTML validation is not passing due to Materialize.css using a deprecated media type.
+Otherwise there are just a few warnings about extra hyphens in my comments

+CSS Validation returns 31 errors and 782 warnings, all of which are in materialize.css and bootstrap.min.css.
+There was a single error in my own css, a stray comma.
+I fixed it.

 ## Deployment